 Google will recognize your authority when you write continuously about a subject with in-depth material.
 Think of topical authority with focus topics like a family tree.
 You start off with two main people (pillar focus topics) at the beginning, and from there, people (topics) branch out, but they are all still related to where it all began.

 Detail matters.
 Be specific with your brief.
-Make it clear what you want the article to be about and how you envision the journey of the user reading the article.
+Make it clear what you want the article to be about.
+What’s your idea of how someone reading the article will progress in their journey?
 Do you have research, infographics, or other articles that will help your writer better understand how you envision the content?

 The more you can give your writer to see the vision of the content you have in mind, the better.
 What’s in the brief matters as much as what goes along with it.
 You can add comments about why you want to see certain subheadings or titles.